ryanboswell/WordPress-Security-Coding-Standards/README.md

 # WordPress Security Coding Standards
 > A trimmed down ruleset focusing on security coding standards for WordPress.

-Adhering to code standards is a very good thing, and the [WordPress Coding Standards](wpcs) are a very important tool in developing any WordPress project whether a plugin, theme, or core contribution.
+Adhering to code standards is a very good thing, and the [WordPress Coding Standards][wpcs] are a very important tool in developing any WordPress project whether a plugin, theme, or core contribution.
 But sometimes the plethora of primarily code style sniffs can really get in the way of using PHPCS on a legacy project and it can be difficult to identify the most important items that should be addressed.

 This was born out of a need to quickly evaluate third party plugins for security concerns, while ignoring code style standards.
 But this ruleset is also a good start for sniffing critical issues in any legacy plugin that hasn't been adhering to the WPCS.

 ## Prerequisites

-1. PHPCS
+1. [PHPCS][phpcs]
-2. WordPress Coding Standards
+2. [WordPress Coding Standards][wpcs]

 ## Installation